-Quality of life in patients with urge incontinence has been shown to be significantly lower than among the general US population.49-51 However, the instruments used to measure quality of life, such as the SF-36, are general and not considered sensitive enough to evaluate changes in quality of life due to treatment of urge incontinence.
+Quality of life in patients with urge incontinence has been shown to be significantly lower than among the general US population.57-59 However, the instruments used to measure quality of life, such as the SF-36, are general and not considered sensitive enough to evaluate changes in quality of life due to treatment of urge incontinence.
 Measures specific to urinary incontinence have been developed and are used in combination with one of the more general tools.
 Examples of these are the Kings Health Questionnaire, and the Incontinence Quality of Life Index (IQoLI), a tool developed for women with urge incontinence.

 Assessments of the effect on quality of life of treatment with tolterodine compared to oxybutynin have been done based on two head-to-head trials, with one open-label extension study of tolterodine.
-Quality of life of tolterodine versus placebo was assessed in one randomized trial and one open label extension study.
-All of these studies included assessments of patients who completed the study.
+Quality of life of tolterodine IR and ER versus placebo was assessed in one randomized trial and one open label extension study.13, 14, 61, 62 All of these studies included assessments of patients who completed the study.
 One also attempted to assess changes in those who withdrew from the trial, but the numbers of subjects in each arm were not sufficient to allow a comparative analysis.
-Three studies used the Kings Health Questionnaire as the urinary incontinence-specific quality of life tool.52-54 The tolterodine versus placebo 12-week trial showed a statistically significant improvement in the tolterodine group versus placebo.
-These results were maintained, and improved after 3 months and 12 months open-label treatment.
-The head to head comparison of tolterodine and oxybutynin found significant improvements among patients 60 years old and above on the Kings Health Questionnaire at 10 weeks compared to baseline.
-Importantly, however, no difference was found between the drugs.
-The degree of change seen from baseline to 10 weeks in this study were lower than reported in the 12-week placebo controlled trial, with the mean change in the drug groups comparable to the mean change in the placebo group.
+Three studies used the Kings Health Questionnaire as the urinary incontinence-specific quality of life tool.13, 14, 60-62